 The TechGuard Connect lockers must be able to obtain an IP address automatically from a DHCP server on the local area network.
 The TechGuard Connect Lockers do not accept incoming connections, but will respond to ICMP requests (ping).
 This can be helpful when attempting to verify IP address assignment on a local area network.

 Network Time Protocol (NTP)

-The following ports should also be configured to allow communications for any subnet where the lockers will be connected:
+When connecting behind a corporate firewall, additional configuration is typically required to achieve connectivity.
+The following ports must be configured to allow traffic for any subnet where the lockers will be connected: